Fernando Rodney: Toros de Tijuana

+Leones de Yucatán

+On May 12, 2023, Rodney signed with the Leones de Yucatán.
+In 18 appearances, he posted a 6.16 ERA and registered 6 saves over 19 innings pitched.
+Rodney was waived on July 3.

+Hamilton Cardinals

+On November 28, 2024, Rodney signed with the Hamilton Cardinals of the semi-professional Intercounty Baseball League.
+He signed after the Canadian team's owner visited him in the Dominican Republic and said the team could only pay him in lodging and meals.
+Rodney said his goal is to keep pitching until he is 50 years old.

 Pitch selection

 Rodney has primarily been a fastball-changeup pitcher.
 He throws both a two-seam sinking fastball averaging 95–96 MPH, and a four seam fastball averaging 96–97 MPH.
-His fastball has been thrown as high as 101.5 MPH, most recently in 2013.
+His fastball has been thrown as high as 101.5 MPH in 2013.
+By 2025, his fastball was 92–93 MPH.
 His main offspeed pitch is a palmball-style changeup at about 84 MPH.
 Opponents have hit the changeup at just a .179 clip over Rodney's career.

 Persona

 Cap tilt

 Rodney is known for wearing his cap tilted at an angle toward the left side of his head.
 He said in 2016 that it came about as a tribute to his father, Ulise Rodney, who was a fisherman.
 Ulise also wore his cap tilted to the side because that was the side the sun hit his face.
 Rodney also said the tilted cap could be confusing for both hitters and baserunners.
 "The hitter looks for your eyes.
 It's like a dog.
 When you go somewhere, the first thing (a dog) looks at is your eyes and how you move."